 d) Expert fee – No fixed amount payable to ‘expert witness’ as per Order XVI Rule 2 (4) the CPC, Section 45 of the Indian Evidence Act as well as the High Court of Delhi/Bombay Rules.
 Commercial Court stands authorised to allow reasonable remuneration to an ‘expert witness’.

-The High Court of Delhi and Bombay issued circular to the Commercial Courts to follow Code of Civil Procedure, 1908 as amended in the Commercial Court Act, 2015 in respect of all commercial disputes.
+The High Courts of Delhi and Bombay issued circulars to the Commercial Courts to follow the Code of Civil Procedure, 1908 as amended in the Commercial Court Act, 2015 in respect of all commercial disputes.

 Committee on Simplification of Rules and Forms